DataCueCo/datacue-help/docs/install/shopify.md

 1- Setup the banners: head to your DataCue theme editor > Settings > Files.
 Then click on  “Upload files” and select the image you want.\
 \
-2- Add an image that has has an aspect ratio of 5:3 (recommended size is 1200 x 720 px).
+2- Add an image that has an aspect ratio of 5:3 (recommended size is 1200 x 720 px).
 Learn more about static banners [here](https://help.datacue.co/es/guide/banners.html).

 ![Drag sections](/media/4-1.png)